 How do you build team morale remotely?

 The best way of boosting team morale in a remote setting is by getting to know your team better!
 Ice breaker questions and games are an easy way to dive in with prompts to get the energy and conversation flowing, so that in the future those connections have already been made.
-Go above and beyond and plan virtual happy hours, trivia and game nights or even extra time to chat outside of work.
+Go above and beyond and plan virtual happy hours, trivia or extra free time to chat outside of work.
 There are plenty of online games for remote teams, too!

 How do you build a strong culture with a remote team?